RalfsCD/GalaDarbs/README.md

 - Admin panel for user and report management
 - Responsive UI with dark mode support
 - Server-side validation with clear feedback in the app

+## Why It Stands Out

+- Clean Laravel structure with practical real-world features
+- Responsive interface designed for desktop and mobile
+- Focus on validation, moderation, and user flow
+- Built to demonstrate qualification-exam level full-stack development

 ## Tech Stack